Back to blog

 Residency & Practical Details

-Singapore's territorial system has an important wrinkle: foreign income received in Singapore by tax residents can be taxable, though there are broad exemptions for individuals.
-In practice, most employment income earned abroad and foreign investment income stays untaxed for individuals.
+Singapore's territorial system has a notable nuance: foreign income received in Singapore by tax residents may be taxable, with broad exemptions for individuals.
+In practice, most foreign employment income and foreign investment income remains untaxed at the individual level.

 Remittance-Based Territorial Systems